Division 296 Tax Calculator How much will you pay?

 Who does Division 296 affect?

-Division 296 will only apply to people whose Total Superannuation Balance is over $3 million at the end of the financial year.
-If you take money out before that date to bring your balance below the threshold, Division 296 won’t apply.
-However, it's important to keep in mind you may still be taxed on withdrawing funds from your Superannuation.
-This depends on your personal situation.
-Seek professional financial advice before making decisions in this area.
+Division 296 applies to people whose Total Superannuation Balance (TSB) is over $3 million at the end of the financial year.
+The new tax includes self-managed Super funds (SMSFs).
+If you take money out before that date and bring your balance below the threshold, the tax won’t apply.
+However, depending on your situation, you may still be taxed on withdrawing funds from your Superannuation.

 What counts as my Super balance?